lincity-ng/lincity-ng/README.md

  * KP8 scroll main screen NW

- * arrow keys or WASD: more ways to scroll
+ * arrow keys and WASD: more ways to scroll

  * use shift key to scroll faster